Coen-Potgieter/MLP/README.md

 - take in input batch
 - run forward pass
-- get error
+- We then get the average loss of the batch
+    - ie. calc `pred - actual` for each instance then take the average
-- calc differential wrt each neuron
+- calc differential wrt each neuron using this average loss value
 - then with these neuron differentials we can calc weight updates very easily
 - update weights in this single iteration function